MicrosoftDocs/dynamics365smb-docs/business-central/faqs-sales-order-taker-agent.md

 The Sales Order Agent is an integrated copilot with agent capabilities that automates the task of taking sales orders.
 The agent can handle the entire sales order capturing process.
 It starts by receiving a customer's order by email.
 It then identifies the customer from the registered list in Business Central, prepares a quote with the requested items, checks availability of items, sends the quote to the customer for approval, and upon confirmation, converts it to  sales order.

-The agent is readily available in the product.
-You just need to activate it.
-The agent is also configurable.
-For example, you can define a list of users who can delegate the process of taking the sales orders.
-Or, specify the channel for receiving the orders (for example, by e-mail), and select the steps to include or exclude in that process.
+The agent is available in the product and ready to use after activation.
+It's configurable, allowing you to:

+- Define users who can delegate the sales order process.
+- Specify the order receiving channel, for example, email
+- Select the steps to include or exclude.

 Once you activate the agent, it's ready to process sales orders.

 ## What are capabilities of the Sales Order Agent?

-To support of and in addition to the task of taking and processing sales orders, the agent has the following capabilities:
+The agent supports taking and processing sales orders with the following capabilities:

 - Operational instructions and configuration

   The agent operates based on its instructions and user configuration.
 It uses AI to identify and carry out the steps needed to complete this task within the Business Central environment.

-  The agent is provided with its own set of high-level business instructions.
-These instructions describe its purpose, the tasks it needs to perform, and other considerations it needs to take when performing the steps.
-They're defined in the agent code and aren't visible to the users.
+  The agent has its own set of high-level business instructions that describe its purpose, tasks, and considerations.
+These instructions are defined in the agent code and aren't visible to users.

   The agent is also configurable.
-For example, you can specify: the users who can delegate the process of taking the sales orders, the channels for receiving the orders (for example, by e-mail), and the steps to include or exclude in the process.
+For example, you can specify: the users who can delegate the process of taking the sales orders, the channels for receiving the orders (for example, by email), and the steps to include or exclude in the process.

 - Task execution and interaction